szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - The damage part of the assault is now 120, overridable in the config file, and allows a Save vs. Death at -5 to take half.
 60 damage is still a BIG FAT hit, added on top of a regular hit, so... you'll be fine
 - Golems, other constructs, slimes, spiritual beings, spectral undead, and dragons are all immune to the damage no matter what
-- The stun is meant to be an effect of fear, not a "stun" per se, and as such, it is no longer a stunning effect, but a fear effect that roots the enemy in place and lowers their Armor Class by 10.
-Therefore, only creatures that are not immune to fear will be affected by this.
+- The stun is meant to be an effect of fear, not a "stun" per se, and as such, it is no longer a stunning effect, but a fear effect that roots the enemy in place and inflicts a -10 penalty to their Armor Class.
+Only creatures that are not immune to fear will be affected by this.
 - The probability of stun (now a special type of fear) is a proper 10% chance
 - For flavor, Sarevok will also use his "Die!" line when a Deathbringer Assault happens